hashicorp/nomad/website/source/docs/drivers/index.html.md

 ---
 layout: "docs"
-page_title: "Secret Backends"
+page_title: "Drivers"
-sidebar_current: "docs-secrets"
+sidebar_current: "docs-drivers"
 description: |-
   Secret backends are mountable backends that store or generate secrets in Nomad.
 ---

-# Secret Backends
+# Drivers

 Secret backends are the components in Nomad which store and generate secrets.